glen-fdce/ChatApp/README.md

 ## Thoughts for improvement

 * The app contains no authentication mechanism, this should be changed if being moved into production
-* The app does not retain chat sessions between browser refreshes, this should be changed by storing chat conversation in a database
+* The app does not retain chat sessions between browser refreshes, this should be changed by storing chat conversation in a database (or by using a browser with IndexedDB)